OUR COMMITMENTS

 Video previews

-At the same time, SOLO Group has been involved in the Graines de Footballeuses association since 2020, which aims to develop, organise and promote women's football, particularly among young players.
+At the same time, Solo Paris has been involved in the Graines de Footballeuses association since 2020, which aims to develop, organise and promote women's football, particularly among young players.
 By supporting this association, we help to promote the values of football and, more generally, those of sport, and we work to ensure that women have the place they are entitled to in a world that is still too male-dominated.

 Planet